If you’re pregnant and looking for a list of baby items for newborns that are eco friendly you’ve come to the right place.

 As well as the environmental benefits, they’re much kinder to your baby’s bits and bobs as you just wet them with plain water.

-Important note: please don’t listen to folks on Pinterest telling you to add essential oils and other random gunk to a cloth wipe solution.
-Anything other than plain water is no good for a baby’s delicate genitals.
-This is especially true for girls.
+Important note: please don’t listen to folks on Pinterest telling you to add essential oils and other random gunk to a homemade cloth wipe solution.
+Anything more than just good old-fashioned plain water is no good for a baby’s genitals.
+This is especially true for girls and the delicate vulva area.

 Cloth wipes also do a much better job of cleaning up messy, sticky poop.
-You’ll find you only use two, maaaaybe three wipes on even the most explosive post-weaning poo.
+You’ll find you only use two, maaaaybe three wipes on even the most explosive and sticky poo.
 With disposable wipes, you’ll get through half a packet and still wonder if you’re finished.

 Then of course there’s the financial saving.
-We spent £20 on 25 reusable wipes and that’s literally all we’ve had to spend*.
+We spent £20 on 25 reusable wipes and that’s literally all we’ve had to spend from birth to potty training at 24 months.

 A quick stalk around mum forums tells me that people get through about 1.5 disposable packs a week.
-At 55p a pack for a supermarket’s own brand I would have spent £61.42 in the same time frame.
-If I opted for allegedly biodegradable baby wipes (remember: nothing’s biodegradable in landfill) at £1.50 a pack, I’d have spent a whopping £166.50.
+At 55p a pack for a supermarket’s own brand I would have spent £85.80 in the same time frame.
+If I opted for ‘natural’ and allegedly ‘biodegradable’ baby wipes (remember: nothing’s biodegradable in landfill) at more like £1.50 a pack, I’d have spent a whopping £234.

 Do yourself, the planet, and your bank balance a favour and go reusable with these lovely soft wipes from ImseVimse instead.